 After Testing:

-- When test is done disconnect the battery.
+- When the test is complete, disconnect the battery and turn OFF all circuit components.

 Note: